BensThoughts/next-mdx-filesystem/README.md

 `slugArray` is the current path.
-If in `[...slug]` page `{params.slug}` as given by next.js will be the slug array given for the current route. `{params.slug}` can be handed to getPageData to request data for that route.
+If in `[...slug]` page `{params.slug}` as given by next.js will be the slug array given for the current route. `{params.slug}` can be used for `slugArray` to request data for that route.
 If in `index.tsx` this can be left out.
-More is explained in getPageData().

 `dirOptions`